edieraristizabal/gist4302/index.md

 ## Course description

 With the continuing advances of technological development, spatial data have been easily and increasingly available in the past decades and becoming important information sources in daily decision makings.
-This class is intended for students (undergraduate and graduate students) from relevant disciplines (e.g., geography, geology, environmental science and social sciences) who are interested in analysis of spatial data.
-Students will be encouraged to engage this course with their thesis/dissertation topics and research interests.
+This class is intended for students (undergraduate and graduate students) from relevant disciplines (e.g., geography, geology, environmental science and social sciences) who are interested in working with spatial data analysis.
+Graduate students are encouraged to engage this course with their thesis/dissertation topics and research interests.

 This course will introduce fundamental concepts and commonly used methods in quantitative analysis of spatial data.
 Specifically, this